 What makes this framework different?
 It doesn't propose discovering new brain regions or quantum effects.
 All components already exist in neuroscience and cognitive psychology.
 The contribution is showing how they integrate—and crucially, demonstrating why the integration mechanism is subjective experience rather than something that generates it.

-Throughout, I'll attempt to fit diverse consciousness-related phenomena into this framework—like organizing chemical elements into Mendeleev's periodic table—to demonstrate how everything falls into place and finds its proper position.
+Throughout this document, I'll fit diverse consciousness-related phenomena into this framework—from dreams and déjà vu to depression and ADHD—like organizing chemical elements into Mendeleev's periodic table, to demonstrate how everything falls into place within a single mechanism.

 CORE ARCHITECTURE